-To build a wellrounded Strategic Plan,

-the pillars draw on

-contributions from the

-public, City Council and
+rounded Strategic Plan, the pillars draw on contributions from the public, City Council and City employees.

-City employees.

 Advance City Council's Priorities

 Each City Councillor and the Mayor have been empowered with leadership roles in 10 different priority areas.

 City Council Priorities are our building blocks for a sustainable, strong, and progressive city with a high quality of life and opportunities for providing a good life for all citizens.